quao627/LLMOPT/README.md

 # LLMOPT: Learning to Define and Solve General Optimization Problems from Scratch

 This repository contains the code for LLMOPT, enabling the reproduction of data generation, model learning, and automated testing as described in the accompanying paper.
-The running shell are in the script/* folder with the deepspeed training config in config/*.
+The running shell are in the `script` folder with the deepspeed training config in `config`.

 ## 🔥News